SharkyZg/FCND-Controls-CPP/writeup.md

 ```

 #### 5. Implementation of calculating the motor commands given commanded thrust and moments in C++

+To generate commanded thrust for each propeller it is necessary first to convert commanded moments around specific axis to forces.
+That is achieved by dividing commanded moment with the distance to the center of the drone.

 ```cpp
     float l = L / sqrtf(2.f);